Take Care of Your PC

 - Don’t visit dodgy websites.
 If you are trying to get stuff for free that you should be paying for, that’s probably a dodgy place to be.

 - You must, of course, run antivirus software and keep it up to date.
-All of the major paid alternatives work well; among the free choices, we like Avast!, though you will want to disable the sounds.
+All of the major paid alternatives work well; among the free choices, we like AVG.
+You should be able to find the free version here.

 - You must also run anti-spyware software, and here there is really no choice.
 The only one to get is called SpyBot Search & Destroy.
 You can get it at safer-networking.org.
 It’s free.
 Be sure to “immunize” your system.
 Also, allow SpyBot to configure your browsers to reject 3rd-party cookies.